ISO 27001 for Startups: Is It Worth It? (And How to Do It Fast)

 Run It in Parallel With SOC 2 When You Can

 The most efficient pattern for startups selling into both US and European enterprise: one set of controls, one evidence pipeline, two reports.
 Policies are written once.
 Access reviews run once.
 Vulnerability scanning runs once.
-The auditor mapping — which SOC 2 CC criterion corresponds to which Annex A control — is published and reusable.
+The auditor mapping of SOC 2 CC criteria to Annex A controls is published and reusable.

 This halves the operating cost of compliance compared to running each framework as a separate program.
 It does not halve the initial setup cost, because the ISMS documentation (scope, risk treatment plan, Statement of Applicability) is ISO-specific and adds work in year one.